-SURFRAD Computes radiative properties of the surface.
+SURFRAD_LAYER Computes radiative properties of the surface.

-CLDPP Computes cloud parameters required for the post processing (e.g. total cloud cover).
+CLDPRG_LAYER Calls CLDPP to computes cloud parameters required for the post processing (e.g.

+total cloud cover).

-RADHEATN Computes the temperature tendencies and the downward radiation fluxes at the surface with updated (every time-step) values for the zenith angle.
+RADFLUX_LAYER Calls RADHEATN to compute the temperature tendencies and the downward radiation fluxes at the surface with updated (every time-step) values for the zenith angle.

-GWDRAG Computes the tendencies for u, v and T due to the parametrization of subgridscale orographic drag.
-It also computes subgrid orographic coefficients for use in the vertical exchange of $u, v, T, q, a, q{liq}, q{ice}$ by turbulence.
+GWDRAG_LAYER Computes the tendencies for u, v and T due to the parametrization of subgridscale orographic drag.
+It also computes subgrid orographic coefficients for use in